Josh Rojas Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.76 team ERA ranks 25th across all MLB pitching staffs.
+- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.69).

-- Red Sox pitchers combine to surrender 72 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- Red Sox pitchers combine to give up the fourth-most home runs in baseball (73 total, 1.4 per game).

-- In his most recent appearance on Saturday, April 22, the righty tossed four innings against the Milwaukee Brewers, giving up five earned runs while surrendering eight hits.
+- In his most recent outing on Tuesday against the Los Angeles Angels, the right-hander tossed six innings, allowing one earned run while surrendering three hits.

-- The 26-year-old has an ERA of 6.19, with 6.2 strikeouts per nine innings, in three games this season.
-Opponents are hitting .311 against him.
+- The 26-year-old has put together a 4.99 ERA and 8.5 strikeouts per nine innings in nine games this season, while allowing a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.